Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Runtime Analysis for Uniform IID Weights

-\begin{proof} Every item has expected weight $a$ and uncertainty $\delta$.
+\begin{proof} Every item has expected weight $a$ and dispersion $\delta$.
 This implies $g_1(X)=g_1(Y)$ iff $|X|=|Y|$ and $E_W(X)=E_W(Y)<C$.
-As \gsemo only stores for each fixed $g_1$-value one single solution, the number of solutions with expected weight less than $C$ is at most $k=\min \{n+1, C/a\}$.
-Furthermore, there is at most one individual $X$ in the population $g_2(X)=-1$.
-Hence, the maximum population that \gsemo encounters during the run of the algorithm is at most $k+1$.
+As \gsemo only stores for each fixed $g_1$-value one single solution, the number of solutions with expected weight less than $C$ is at most $k=\min \{\lfloor C/a \rfloor +1,n+1\}$.
+Furthermore, there is at most one infeasible individual $X$ in the population which has $g_2(X)=-1$ and such an infeasible individual is dominated by any feasible solution.
+Hence, the maximum population that \gsemo encounters during the run of the algorithm is at most $k$.

 We first consider the time until \gsemo has produced the bitstring $0^n$.
 This is the best individual with respect to $g_1$ and once included will always stay in the population.
-The function $g_1$ is strictly monotone decreasing with the size of the solution.
-Hence, selecting the individual in the population with the smallest number of elements and removing one of them least to a solution with less elements and therefore with a smaller $g_1$-value.
+The function $g_1$ is strictly monotonically increasing with the size of the solution.
+Hence, selecting the individual in the population with the smallest number of elements and removing one of them leads to a solution with fewer elements and therefore with a smaller $g_1$-value.
 Let $\ell=|x|_1$ be the number of elements of the solution $x$ with the smallest number of elements in $P$.
-Then flipping one of the $1$-bits corresponding these elements reduces $k$ by one and happens with probability at least $\ell/(en)$ once $x$ is selected for mutation.
-The probability of selecting $x$ is at least $1/(k+1)$ as there are at most $k+1$ individuals in the population.
+Then flipping one of the $1$-bits corresponding to these elements reduces $\ell$ by one and happens with probability at least $\ell/(en)$ once $x$ is selected for mutation.
+The probability of selecting $x$ is at least $1/k$ as there are at most $k$ individuals in the population.
 Using the methods of fitness-based partitions, the expected time to obtain the solution $0^n$ is at most

 Let $\kopt=\lfloor C/a \rfloor$, the maximal number of elements that can be included in the deterministic version of the problem.

 The function $g_1$ is strictly monotonically increasing with the number of elements and each solution with same number of elements has the same $g_1$-value.